plexinc/papr/docs/README.md

 - `papr` v4.0.0
 - `mongoose` v6.3.5

-This benchmark can be run locally with `yarn benchmark`.
-Run `yarn benchmark --help` for more information on available arguments.
+This benchmark can be run locally with `pnpm benchmark`.
+Run `pnpm benchmark --help` for more information on available arguments.

 ---